 The employer's obligatory contributions to social security and accident insurance schemes and regulatory contributions to pensions from the compensations paid to the members of the Executive Group Management are borne by the company.
-The Swiss system defines a portion of the pension and social security contribution to be paid by the employee.
-The employee's contribution to social security and pensions are deducted from the employees's gross salary.
+The Swiss system defines a portion of the pension and social security contribution to be paid by the employees' contribution to social security and pensions are deducted from the employees' gross salary current financial year, except if otherwise allocated by the Board of Directors.
+All other entitlements remain in force on a pro rata basis.